projectatomic/atomic-site/source/blog/2016-12-07-part1-install-origin-on-f25-atomic-host.html.md

     54.204.208.138 openshift_hostname=10.0.251.101 openshift_node_labels="{'router':'true','registry':'true'}"

 We include the master node in this group so that the `openshift-sdn` will get installed and run there.
-However we do set the master node as `openshift_schedulable=false` because it is running `etcd`.
+However, we do set the master node as `openshift_schedulable=false` because it is running `etcd`.
 The last two nodes are our worker nodes and we have also added the `router=true` and `registry=true` node labels to them so that the registry and the router